 - Inequity between employees.
 Traditional severance creates an inequity between employees in different states.
 In certain states, employees can receive severance payments and unemployment benefits concurrently.
 Other states won’t allow separated employees to receive unemployment benefits until they exhaust the traditional severance.

 - Balance employer and employee needs.
 Balances the needs of separated employees with those of an employer undergoing a major organizational restructuring.

 - Design alternatives.
 Plan design alternatives to balance an employer’s cost-reduction goals while helping to maintain strong employee relations.

 - Tax efficiency.
 Traditional lump-sum severance is highly inefficient, costing the employer far more than is necessary.

-SUB Plan tax savings can be generated in three primary ways:
+Generate SUB Plan tax savings in three primary ways:

 - SUI Supplement Cash Offset.
-Payments made to separated employees are offset (reduced) by weekly SUI benefits awarded to the separated employees.
+Offset (reduced) weekly SUI benefits awarded to the separated employees with payments.

 - Duration Cash Offset.
 SUB Plan payments can cease upon re-employment, which means that the employer pays less to the separated employees.